berthelemy/consulting.berthelemy.net/collections/_posts/2024-06-12-single-source-publishing.md

 ## Conclusion

 If you are creating more than one-off documents, especially if those documents are going to multiple audiences, you need to start considering aspects of single-source publishing.
 You will save time and effort almost immediately.

+## Disclaimer

+I have worked for Xyleme in the past.
+Other than that, I have no commercial interest in any of the organisations represented in this article.